Army Cyber Network Defenders (MOS 25D) perform specialized computer network defense duties.

 - Creates defensive measures and information collected from a variety of sources to identify, analyze, and report events that occur or potentially may occur in the future.

-Part of your time in the Army may also include training and informing commanding officers or inferior ranks on computer systems and cyber threats.
+Part of your time in the Army may also include training and informing commanding officers or subordinate ranks on computer systems and cyber threats.

 Related Article – Air Force Cyber Systems Operations (3D0X2): Career Profile